Choosing Your Doula

 - How long have you been a doula?
 Are you certified?
 Do you do continuing education?

-- How will you help me achieve my goals in birth?
+- How will you help me achieve my goals at birth?
 (Look for concrete examples)

 - What is your philosophy around birth?